 Having the monitor's refresh rate set to 60Hz gives the most stable framerate (enables vsync).

-WAV files saved with the clone before alpha #30 might not read properly in audio programs.
+- WAV files saved with the clone before alpha #30 (long ago) might not read properly in audio programs.

 What's NOT implemented yet?

-* Ability to sample from audio input source (will be added way later)
+* Ability to sample from audio input source (will probably be added later)

 IRC: #protracker @ IRCNet (yes, that channel is for FT2 too)